alexjcm/react-covid-tracker/README.md

 ## Starting server

-In the project directory, you can run:
+In the project directory, you can run the app in the development mode:

 `npm start`

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## More Scripts avaliables